mmasima/weather_app/README.md

 This Flutter Weather App is a simple project that demonstrates how to use Cubit for state management and GetIt for service locator in a Flutter app.
 The app uses the OpenWeatherMap API to get the current weather data for the user's current location, which is retrieved using the Geolocator package.

-**Note:** To use this app, you will need to obtain an API key from OpenWeatherMap and replace the placeholder `API_KEY` value in the `lib/data/weather_api.dart` file with your own API key.
+**Note:** To use this app, you will need to obtain an API key from OpenWeatherMap and add it `lib/data/weather_api.dart` file with your own API key.

 ### Getting Started